menahishayan/HomeScript/README.md

 `hs.py -s all lights 1`
 `hs.py -s all switches 0`

-**Looking for maintainers: This repo is no longer being maintained and future updates to this project may not be guaranteed.
-If you are interested in maintaining this project, feel free to reach out.**
+**Looking for maintainers: If you are interested in maintaining this project, feel free to reach out.**

 ## Dependencies
  - Python HomeScript API